 My bleeding slowed to what I would consider a normal period flow.
 I had an awful headache and I was beyond exhausted.
 The experience in the hospital the previous night had dug up all of the emotions that I thought I had already tackled about losing my pregnancy.
 The fact that I had lost something I had come to love so dearly was shoved right back into my face.
 I was not emotionally recovered at all.

 I went back to work after a couple of days only to find that I was much too weak and upset to lead even one lesson.
-I kept forgetting what i was saying mid-sentences and I had to keep leaving my class to run to the bathroom.
-The activity seems to spur heavier bleeding.
+I kept forgetting what I was saying mid-sentence and I had to keep leaving my class to run to the bathroom.
+The activity seemed to spur heavier bleeding.
 I called the principal's secretary from the bathroom to get someone to cover my class.
 I started cramping and bleeding heavily again and I knew I couldn't possibly spend another three hours teaching.
 Then, while still in the bathroom, I began to pass huge clots and the bleeding got really heavy again.
-I started to get scared that a repeat of what happened just four days before in McDonalds was happening again.
-I stared feeling light headed so i called my husband and told him I think I needed to go back to the hospital.
+I started to get scared that a repeat of what happened just four days before in Mcdonald's was happening again.
+I started feeling light-headed so I called my husband and told him I think I needed to go back to the hospital.
 He picked me up and I was sobbing into my jacket and my legs were acting funny and I could feel blood trickling down my leggings.
 In the car, my legs stopped feeling weird and I was able to walk and talk just fine when we reached the hospital.
 The cramping was becoming unbearable and I was a mess.
-When I was in a room, I started passing huge chunks of tissue.
-So much blood was gushing out of me and the pain reached a level I had never experienced before.
+When I was in a room, I started passing huge chunks of tissue and lots of blood.
+The pain reached a level I had never experienced before.
 I have passed kidney stone without painkillers, and I have run crazy distances while in pain so I feel like I have a fairly high pain tolerance and experience level.
 This was much worse.
 They gave me nausea medication which wasn't enough to stop the throwing up.
 My whole body seized into one big charley horse.
 I couldn't move and the pain was shooting from my toes to the base of my head.
-The cramps were like contractions on top it and I couldn't help but wail.
+The cramps were like contractions on top of it and I couldn't help but wail.
 The look of terror on my husband's face is one I'll never forget.
 They gave me fluids through the IV and then morphine for the pain.
-This episode was ten time worse than one four days ago.
+This episode was ten times worse than one four days ago.
 My hemoglobin levels were right on the line of requiring a blood transfusion.
 Again, there was no explanation given as to why I was bleeding so violently.
 My cervix was open this time and an abdominal ultrasound revealed that most everything had passed from my uterus.

 This was the final big event (I think!) of the miscarriage.
 Right now, just one week after this ER visit, I am still bleeding lightly and having an occasional light cramp.
 It's not over but I am improving.
 No one could have prepared me for the physical and emotional pain of this miscarriage.
 Every woman I've talked to has had an experience much different than this one.
 It was important that I talked about miscarriages with other women because that's how I knew mine was not normal.
 While everything turned out alright, it was the scariest and most painful thing I've ever been through.
 The health, safety and peace of mind of women going through a miscarriage depend on the support of other women.
 It is something that we should talk about.
 It is not something to be handled alone.
 Time is needed for grieving and physical healing.